sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ```

 You can embed just marked up text (it'll be displayed using standard system font), or a full document with `<!DOCTYPE html><style>`, etc.

+In Sparkle 2.4 (beta) or later, you can also embed plain text release notes using `<description sparkle:format="plain-text">`.

 ## Full release notes